-6 Ways Public Entities Use Smart Tech for Public Safety
+5 Ways Cities, Municipalities and Other Public Entities Use Smart Tech for Public Safety

 - Smart street lighting systems.
 Street lighting is often the first smart technology that cities adopt for reduced energy consumption.
 Super-efficient light-emitting diode (LED) bulbs last longer and produce two to three times more light per watt than legacy bulbs.
-Lights also can be networked and altered remotely to deter crime; monitor traffic, pedestrians and parking; and proactively alert city operations of lamp outages and failures.
+Lights also can be networked and operated remotely to deter crime; monitor traffic, pedestrians and parking; and proactively alert city operations of lamp outages and failures.

 - Biometric monitoring systems.
-Some biometric devices can identify people based on fingerprints, facial features, iris patterns, gaits, voice prints and human thermal signatures.
-Back-end systems compare these features to a database of known individuals for positive recognition.
+Biometric devices can identify people based on fingerprints, facial geometry, iris patterns, gaits, voice prints, DNA and human thermal signatures.
+Back-end systems compare these features to a database of known individuals searching for positive recognition.

 Public Safety for the Smart City